How To Mark A Queen Bee – Beginner’s Guide

 A simple paint mark on the back can make identifying her much easier.
 If you’d like to learn how to mark a queen bee, then keep reading.
 This handy beginner’s guide provides step-by-step instructions and advice.

 Spotting the queen bee amongst so many similar-looking bees can be a challenge.
 Check the frame with the most bees and look for eggs, as that’s where she’s more likely to be.

 When you first pick up a frame, pay careful attention to see if she tries to jump ship.
 It’s common for her to leap onto a nearby frame if she feels exposed.

 You can learn more about what queen bees look like here.
 It’ll help you identify her more easily by appearance, movement, and behavioral characteristics.
 We also share some valuable tips for spotting a queen bee.

 Step 2: Isolate

 Once you find the queen, it’s time to isolate her from the rest of the colony.
 There are several ways you can do this:

 Fingers: gently pick her up, taking extreme care not to cause any damage.
-You can use latex gloves if you prefer, but avoid anything ticker as this work requires delicate, precision handling.
+You can use latex gloves, but avoid anything thicker as this work requires delicate, precise handling.